joe-elliott/cert-exporter/docs/deploy.md

     	Label selector to find secrets to publish as metrics.
   -secrets-namespace string # (Deprecated) Use `-secrets-list-of-namespaces`.
     	Kubernetes namespace to list secrets.
-  -secrets-list-of-namespaces string
+  -secrets-namespaces string
-        Kubernetes list of namespaces to search for secrets.
+        Kubernetes comma-delimited list of namespaces to search for secrets.
   -configmaps-annotation-selector string
     	Annotation selector to find configmaps to publish as metrics.
   -configmaps-exclude-glob value